YifanShenSZ/C6H7N-aniline/hop/FSSH/README.md

 Run FSSH based on *diabatz* diabatic Hamiltonian

 Initial condition:
-* nuclei: Wigner sampling from harmonic oscillator at min-A1
+* nuclei: Wigner sampling from harmonic oscillator at initial geometry (you should input min-A1)
 * electrons: diabatically, the B2 state
 * active state: random from adiabatic electronic population